cloudflare/json-schema-tools/workspaces/doca/README.md

 Doca is an API documentation site scaffolding tool.

 The name also refers to the whole system involved in the resulting site.
-See the [https://github.com/cloudflare/json-schema-tools][Cloudflare JSON Schema Tools monorepo README] for a diagram of the system, as well as general requirements such as package management tool versions.
+See the [Cloudflare JSON Schema Tools monorepo README](https://github.com/cloudflare/json-schema-tools) for a diagram of the system, as well as general requirements such as package management tool versions.

 ## Installation